Skip to content

 UKHSA

-Care settings to report confirmed or suspected ARI outbreaks via the OBRA Tool: https://forms.ukhsa.gov.uk/ReportAnOutbreak
+UKHSA manage all ARI outbreak, care settings are to report confirmed or suspected ARI outbreaks via the OBRA Tool: https://forms.ukhsa.gov.uk/ReportAnOutbreak

 The system will perform an initial triage to assess whether the report concerns: